studio-net/laravel-graphql/README.md

 You can use two kind of syntax : the first one is shown above.
 The second one using alias like `'user' => \App\User::class`.

+#### Overide default name and description

+Each model can implements `StudioNet\GraphQL\Support\Interfaces\ModelAttributes` interface in order to override default name and descriptions.
+By default, they're built based on generic sentence and singularize table name.

 ### Generator

 Generators are used to make life easier : for example, it's very useful when a